+class falcon.media.URLEncodedFormHandler(keep_blank=True, csv=False)

-class falcon.media.URLEncodedFormHandler(keep\blank=True, csv=False) URL-encoded form data handler.
+URL-encoded form data handler.

-This handler parses application/x-www-form-urlencoded HTML forms to a dict, similar to how URL query parameters are parsed.
+This handler parses application/x-www-form-urlencoded HTML forms to a dict in a similar way that URL query parameters are parsed.
 An empty body will be parsed as an empty dict.